ualsg/ualsg.netlify.app/content/post/2021-07-research-data-repositories/index.md

 1) open data registry backed by private companies, and
 1) self-hosted

-There is an endless list of options for each of these categories, we have selected a few major ones in each to compare and contrast.
+There is an endless list of options for each of these categories, so we have selected a few major ones in each to compare and contrast.
 The comparison is performed based on the following aspects that are important to us:

 - supported file format
 - file size limitation